Robert Lettis Hooper Jr.: Revolutionary activity

 During the 1770s, Hooper Jr. lived at various times in Philadelphia, Northampton County, Pennsylvania, and Trenton, New Jersey.
-While in Piladelphia, he observed troops training in August 1775 and joined.
+While in Philadelphia, he observed troops training in August 1775 and joined.

 Relocating to Northampton County, Hooper was made a Deputy Quartermaster General with the rank of colonel.
 His department covered Northampton, Philadelphia, Bucks and Berks Counties in Pennsylvania, and Sussex County, New Jersey.
 Hooper made his headquarters in Easton, and made his residence at Saucon Township.

 In 1777, Hooper objected to the form of an oath of allegiance and refused to take the oath, and influenced others to refuse as well.
 This resulted in suspicion that Hooper held Loyalist sympathies.
 In early 1778, with different language in the form of oath, Hooper subscribed to it, and the suspicion died.

 On July 15, 1780, Congress, found military "posts without troops there stationed and in the Continental service" burdensome and expensive, and reorganized the Quartermaster's Department, legislating Hooper out of office effective August 1.